RedHatQE/teflo/docs/users/definitions/include.rst

 Overview
 --------
-The *Include* section is introduced to provide a way to include common steps of provisioning, orchestration, execute or reports under one common scenario file.
+The __*Include*__ section is introduced to provide a way to include common steps of provisioning, orchestration, execute or reports under one or more common scenario files.
 This reduces the redundancy of putting the same set of steps in every scenario file.
+Each scenario file is a single node of the whole __*Scenario Graph*__

-When running a scenario that is using the include option, two results files will be generated.
+When running a scenario that is using the include option, several results files will be generated.
-One for the main scenario which will still be results.yml and one for the included scenario which will use the scenario's name as a prefix. e.g. common_scenario_results.yml where common_scenario is the name of the included scenario file.
-This file will be stored in the same location as the result.yml file.
+One for each of the scenarios. the included scenario will use the scenario's name as a prefix. e.g. common_scenario_results.yml where common_scenario is the name of the included scenario file.
-This allows users to run the common.yml once and its result can be included in other scenario files saving time on test executions.
+All these files will be stored in the same location.
+This allows users to run common.yml(s) once and their result(s) can be included in other scenario files saving time on test executions.
 Also see `Teflo Output <../output.html>`_

 .. note::